gregdott/public/BibleLoops/README.md

 Next to implement:
 - Different ways of exploring graphs
 - Calculating Magnetism.
-This will be the node weight I reckon (I'm sure there is some graph theory term for it.
-Basically a value that is affected by how many edges come into a node, and how many edges come into the nodes that are along those edges and outwards in layers.
-So we can talk about a first-order, second-order etc. magnetism value.
-When I find out if there is a correct term for this in graph theory it will replace 'magnetism')
+This will be the node weight.
+Magnetism will be derived from the degree of a node and the degrees of the nodes connected to it.
+Need to flesh this out properly.